orinocoz/mkhost/README.md

-# Generate your own mail server in just a couple of lines
+# Create your own mail server in just a couple of lines

 ## Declarative, idempotent mail server configuration script